grinnell-cs/213-intro/README.md

 ## About You
 What are your names, as they appear on the class roster?
 > ...
+1. William B Creasey

 What do you prefer to be called?
 > ...
+1. Blake

 Why are you taking this course?
 > ...
+1. I need it to graduate.

 What are your concerns about this course?
 > ...